voedger/voedger-docs/README.md

 # Introduction

-**Voedger** is an all-in-one **server platform** for operating backends (**Voedger Applications**) that store and process data distributed worldwide.
-Voyager Application contains a description of the data schema (in VSQL language) and one or more WASM modules.
+**Voedger** is an all-in-one **server platform**  for the deployment, execution, and management of specialized applications distributed worldwide (**Voedger Applications**).
+A Voedger Application includes a description of the data schema (using VSQL language) and one or more WASM modules.

-Voedger platform was initially designed by unTill Software Development Group B. V. to operate [unTill Air](https://untillair.com/) product line and developed together with other contributors.
+The Voedger platform was initially designed by unTill Software Development Group B. V. to operate [unTill Air](https://untillair.com/) product line and has been further developed together with other contributors.

 The name "Voedger" is a blend of "Voyager" and "Edge Computing," reflecting its coming capability to process data across the edge of the network.